MakeSchool-Tutorials/ML-Classification-Tutorial/P01-Logistic-Classifiers/content.md

 So let's apply that to our obtained score.

-**Did our linear classification score beat the relative baseline**?
+**Did our logistic classification score beat the relative baseline**?